dpsmith005/SCOMAlerts/README.md

 Uploaded the files.
 Refer to the README.txt for description of the files.

-SCOMalerts.exe, SCOMalerts.exe.config, CommandLineUtility.sll, CryptPassword.exe, CryptPassword.dll are the only files need to generate an event in SCOM.
+SCOMalerts.exe, SCOMalerts.exe.config, CommandLineUtility.dll, CryptPassword.exe, CryptPassword.dll are the only files needed to generate an event in SCOM.

-SCOMalerts.exe -help will give the command line parameters need to generate the SCOM event.
+SCOMalerts.exe -help will give the command line parameters needed to generate the SCOM event.

 SCOMalerts.exe.config needs to be confiigured for your environment.